ukparliament/ontologies/procedure/flowcharts/crag-treaties/logic-gates/redux/index.md

 The treaty has been laid into the Commons ...

 ...
-AND the treaty has been NEITHER withdrawn NOR has section 22 invoked ...
+AND the treaty has been NEITHER withdrawn NOR has CRaG section 22 been invoked ...

 ...
 AND NEITHER period A NOR extended period A have ended ...

 ...
-AND a motion that the treaty should not be ratifed has NOT been approved in the Commons.
+AND a motion that the treaty should not be ratified has NOT been approved in the Commons.

 ) ...